Amor-Madhkour/Dicom_to_Image-Python/README.md

+EXtra curricula progejct where I have to find if there pattern in a dicom image to recognise breast tumors from the image implementing a ml -algorithm.
+Not yet finisched

 # Dicom_to_Image

 Simplest and easiest program to convert the dicom file into jpeg or png or any other format with high contrast levels.